 - Cancer and chemotherapy treatment for cancer

-- Degenerative diseases such as amyotrophic lateral sclerosis (ALS), or Lou Gehrig’s disease, or multiple sclerosis (MS)
+- Degenerative diseases including amyotrophic lateral sclerosis (ALS), or Lou Gehrig’s disease; or multiple sclerosis (MS)

 - Hepatitis C